Salsabeelalhams44/Salsabeelalhams44/README.md

 I'm  Salsabeel from Palestine, and I make mobile apps.
 I really enjoy learning languages and frameworks like Dart and Flutter.
-- 🔭 I’m currently working on my graduation project.
+- 🔭 I’m currently working on flutter project.
 - 🌱 I’m currently learning problem solving and more about flutter
 - 👯 I’m looking to collaborate on real project and gain more knowledge and experience in Flutter Development
 - 💬 Ask me about Java, dart and Flutter